rickhanlonii/react/fixtures/flight/src/checklist.md

 checklist

 - multiple vm
+- verify all can connect to ip
 - js off at first
 - faux at first
-- do the image thing
 - check all paths work
+- autoimport react
 - notepad++ and rsync
+- properly move all unneeded code down
+- undo all codepaths to defaults
+  - demo.json
+  - Post.js markdown thing
 - go through features while showing concrete places in code
+  - server react
     - use folding liberally
     - components: App
     - layouts
     - suspense (briefly, add and remove)
     - server: "use server" explanation as an endpoint
+  - switch to fake react
     - client transitions
   - switch to real react
+    - client expl
       - client: "use client" explanation as <script> tag
-    - clickable thing
-    - maybe some form PE?
-    - the whole thing
-      - client provider
-      - everything together
-        - pass color down from image to client image
+      - pass alert down
+      - move img into ImageButton and use that for markdown
+    - hybrid expl
+      - our Layout reads graient but this isn't used yet
-        - pass action down for storing current color
+      - pass image's gradient and an action down
-        - theme provider with context
-        - refresh background with a transition animation
+      - hook it up to a transition
 - the actual ending lol